 How to Fix Galaxy Note 9 Camera Problems (Camera freezing)

-In fact, there’s a massive 80-page thread with hundreds of comments and thousands of views about the Note 9 camera freezing issue.
+In fact, there’s a massive 90-page thread with hundreds of comments and thousands of views about the Note 9 camera freezing issue.
 Similar reports are all over the web.
 The Note 9 camera keeps freezing, sometimes for over 5-8 seconds at a time.
+It got so bad that Samsung apparently deleted that entire thread.
+Thankfully the July 2019 update fixed most of the camera issues.
+Plus, the Note 9 camera got better, had some problems fixed, and received new features from the Note 10 earlier this year.
+At this point, the camera should be better.

 If the camera on your Galaxy Note 9 keeps freezing, lagging, or acting funny, we have a few potential solutions.

 The phone uses sensors on the front to keep the screen on while you’re looking at it.
 Sadly this seems to interfere with the camera.
 Head to Settings > Advanced Features and turn off Smart Stay.
 We’re also hearing you can disable or turn off Bixby Vision inside the camera, which may improve performance, prevent lag, and stop some of the freezing issues.
 Samsung finally fixed this huge problem with the One UI update.
-Plus, the April patch added a few more tweaks to improve the camera situation for owners.
+Those still experiencing camera issues may want to consider a replacement device.

 How to Fix Galaxy Note 9 Screen Resolution